whorlassignments/starship-assignment/README.md

 ### Using ship services

-Your starship has two devices that help power and guide it: the `Console` and the `Engine`.
+Your starship has two devices that help power and guide it: the `Controls` and the `Engine`.

 #### `Engine`